 Documenting your sales cycle and processes can help your reps organize new leads that are coming into the funnel and track specific actions.
 For example, reps can pinpoint the moment that a lead becomes qualified, or exactly how many times, and through what channels, they’ve contacted their prospects.

 Detailing such sales activities helps to remove any guesswork and encourages a more structured process at all stages.
-A pipeline is a way to reflect these activities so that they become trackable.
+A pipeline is a way to reflect these activities via sales pipeline stages so that they become trackable.
 This motivates your reps to take relevant, measured actions, rather than broad, boundless steps.

-By collating key information, salespeople can easily identify which leads need the most nurturing.
+By collating key information and sales data, salespeople can easily identify which leads need the most nurturing.
 This helps them to prioritize who to reach out to, when to schedule meetings, when to follow up and what steps they need to take to move the deal forward.

-They can also more easily weed out hot leads from cold leads, reducing time wasted trying to sell to a potential customer who doesn’t fit the ideal customer persona.
+They can also more easily weed out hot leads from cold leads, reducing time wasted trying to sell to a potential customer who doesn’t fit the ideal customer persona (ICP).

-Ultimately, having a well-managed, documented and accessible pipeline enables you to optimize and automate your process, improve your sales results and increase revenue.
+Ultimately, having a well-managed, documented and accessible pipeline enables you to optimize and automate your process, set realistic goals and key metrics to track, reduce bottlenecks, improve your sales results and increase revenue.

 With the abundance of sales tools available, it’s easy to become overwhelmed.
 While a dedicated CRM solution is ripe with benefits, sales managers who oversee a small team with a handful of deals may be able to, at first, manage their pipeline with a straightforward sales pipeline template.